Skip to main content

 Do boutique hotels in Córdoba have parking?

-Almost none of the historic-centre boutique hotels have private parking — the narrow medieval lanes make it impossible.
+Almost none of the historic-centre boutique hotels have private parking.
+The narrow medieval lanes make it impossible.
 The nearest public car park is Parking Colón, about a 10-minute walk from most Judería hotels.
 Hotels can advise on the closest available options when booking.

 When is the worst time to book a boutique hotel in Córdoba?

-The Patio Festival in early May is the hardest week to find availability — book two to three months ahead.
+The Patio Festival in early May is the hardest week to find availability: book two to three months ahead.
 Semana Santa (Holy Week) and the Feria de Mayo (late May) also fill the historic centre.
-Mid-July through August sees lower demand due to extreme heat but some hotels reduce services accordingly.
+Mid-July through August sees lower demand due to extreme heat, but some hotels reduce services accordingly.